bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 Once you have extracted the above-the-fold CSS so that it appears inline.
 You still need to load the rest of the CSS.

-Don't just add the stylesheet straight back into the page as this could delay and block the page from rendering.
+Don’t just add the stylesheet straight back into the page as this could delay and block the page from rendering.

 #### What